MAGALA-RICHARD/apsimNGpy-documentations/doc/instantiating.rst

 .. note::

-   loading default simulations while using ``ApsimModel`` requires only the name of the default template model without the suffix: ``.apsimx`` these templates are stored in '../Examples' folder
+   loading default simulations while using ``ApsimModel`` requires only the name of the default template model without the suffix: ``.apsimx`` these templates are stored in '../Examples' folder.
    Available models at the time of this writing include the followings;
      ``-`` 'UnderReview/SoilTemperature/SoilTemperature.apsimx',
-     -'UnderReview/SoilTemperature/SoilTemperatureExample.apsimx',
+     ``-`` 'UnderReview/SoilTemperature/SoilTemperatureExample.apsimx',
      'Examples/RedClover.apsimx',
      'Examples/Chickpea.apsimx',
      'Examples/Canola.apsimx',